Ravenbrook/mps/procedure/review.rst

 _`.ko.intro`: The leader may ask the author to prepare a short (one minute) introduction to the product document.

-_`.ko.role`: The leader announces or negotiates any roles he wishes to assign, and ensures that checkers understand their assignments.
+_`.ko.role`: The leader announces or negotiates any checking roles he wishes to assign, and ensures that checkers understand their assignments.

 _`.ko.improve`: The leader announces any relevant metrics and negotiates objectives.